Erkaman/pnp-gui/README.md

 This basically means that there is no retained state in the GUI; that is to say, there are no objects that are used to store the widgets of the GUI.
 Instead the GUI is being created on the fly every single frame.
-While this seem unnatural to people who have not used such a GUI before, this kind of GUI results in a GUI that is very intuitive to use for programmers.
+While this seem may unnatural to people who have not used such a GUI before, this kind of design actually results in a GUI that is very intuitive to use for programmers.
 If you wish to see this in action, please see the [tutorial](https://github.com/Erkaman/gl-simple-gui#tutorial)